 • Olives: For the bright green olives, you see here, seek out Castelvetrano olives, big and buttery- these can be found at specialty food stores, or Cost Plus World Market.
 If you can’t find Castelvetrano olives, choose a variety of olives at your grocery store’s “olive bar”.

-• Almonds If possible use Marcona almonds, which are Spanish almonds that have been blanched and roasted.
+• Almonds If possible, use Marcona almonds, which are Spanish almonds that have been blanched and roasted.
 They are available at stores like Whole foods, Trader Joes, Whole foods, and sometimes even Costco.
+You can leave these out if there is a nut allergy.

 • Lemon zest

-• Fresh Rosemary ( or sub thyme or sage)
+• Fresh Rosemary (or sub fresh thyme sprigs or sage)

 • Optional: Whole Fennel Seeds and Cumin seeds